 The following sections introduce core tools for working with high-throughput sequence data.
 This section focus on the reads and alignments that are the raw material for analysis.
-Section 5 addresses statistical approaches to assessing differential representation in RNA-seq experiments.
-Section 6 outlines ChIP-seq analysis.
+Section 5 introduces resources for annotating sequences, while section 6 addresses statistical approaches to assessing differential representation in RNA-seq experiments.
+Section 7 outlines ChIP-seq analysis.